shrey-101/Guessing-game/README.md

 # Guessing-game
 A number guessing game made using C .
-Copy the code and run it on your terminal to play
+Copy the code and run it on your terminal to play.